qlead001/LCD_Racing_Game/dev/features.md

 * Game over screen with score
   * Pressing pause quits to menu
   * Shooting quick starts a new round
+* Screen abstraction for LCD
+  * Reduces amount of writing to LCD
+* Sprite file for loading custom sprites
+* Dev tools
+  * Animation test
+    * make program-anim
+    * Press A0 to shoot
+  * Char test
+    * make program-char
+    * Press A0 to cycle through pages
+    * PORTB displays page number

 ## Unimplemented